 Starting with the opening of the Mary K. Chapman Giraffe Experience in July 2011, the African Plains section of the zoo is becoming an important visitor experience area for our 600,000 annual guests.
 The new, naturalistic $3.1 million rhino exhibit will continue to enhance the African Plains section of the zoo by featuring a visitor experience area allowing our guests to get an up close encounter with the rhinos.
 Guests will also have the opportunity for indoor viewing of these gentle giants during both the hot summer and cold winter months.

 Meet our Rhinos!

 Buzbie is our male white rhino.
-He’s just a year younger than Jennie, having been born in April of 1981.
+He’s just a year younger than Jeannie, having been born in April of 1981.
 He can usually be seen grazing for any grass in their yard, and eating bark off fresh tree trunks.
 He also likes to push objects around the exhibit.
-He shows a real attachment to our Zoo Keepers, and will often trot along the fence alongside staff.
+He shows a real attachment to our zoo keepers, and will often trot along the fence alongside staff.
 Buzbie loves it when his keepers scratch his back and arms.